mehmettemizkan/mehmettemizkan/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Rust and Move on Sui
+- 🌱 I’m currently learning React

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mehmettemizkan/)